rust-lang/rust/text/0000-drain-range-2.md

 - Implement `.drain()` for other collections.
 This is just like `.drain(..)` would be (drain the whole collection).
-- Ranged drain accepts all range types, currently .., a.., ..b, a..b, and drain will accept inclusive end ranges ("closed ranges") if they are implemented.
+- Ranged drain accepts all range types, currently .., a.., ..b, a..b, and drain will accept inclusive end ranges ("closed ranges") when they are implemented.
 - Drain removes every element in the range.
 - Drain returns an iterator that produces the removed items by value.
 - Drain removes the whole range, regardless if you iterate the draining iterator